-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMNovel fluorine-free surface treatment agent enhanced with natural ingredients.
+Thursday, May 14th, 10:00 AM - 1:00 PMNovel Fluorine-free Surface Treatment Agents with Enhanced Functionality Enabled by Natural Products

 - Fluoride-free

-Fluorine compounds have been widely used as surface treatment agents due to their excellent water-repellent and oil-repellent properties.
-However, in recent years, as the risks of fluorine compounds to human health and Enviromental protection have become clear, there is a strong demand for the development of alternative technologies.
-To address this social problem, with the support of NEDO, we are working on developing fluorine-free surface treatment agents using a new approach of functional enhancement with natural products.
-This research introduces the development concept, an overview of the surface treatment agent prototype, and their performance.
+Fluorinated compounds have long been used as surface treatment agents due to their excellent water and oil repellency.
+However, as the risks they pose to human health and the environment have become increasingly evident in recent years, the development of alternative technologies is urgently needed.
+To address this societal challenge, we have initiated the development of a fluorine free surface treatment agent, supported by NEDO, using a new approach that enhances functionality through the utilization of natural products.
+In this study, we present our development concept, along with an overview of the prototype surface treatment agents and their performances.

 -